Top Rehab Jobs

 travel therapy

-Travel Physical Therapy Jobs Earn 35% more Take Home Pay
+Travel Physical Therapy Jobs Earn More Take Home Pay

 Travel therapists, however, can earn significantly more than the national average.

 Therapists working in travel rehab jobs generally take home over 35% more than those in permanent full-time positions.
 Travel therapists also earn great therapy job benefits, including free private housing and free continuing education classes.
-Travel rehab jobs are available throughout the country, but the most popular positions for 2009 were respiratory therapy jobs in New York, physical therapy jobs in Arizona and New Mexico, and occupational therapy jobs in Missouri.
+Travel rehab jobs are available throughout the country, but some of the most popular positions are respiratory therapy jobs in New York, physical therapy jobs in Arizona and New Mexico, and occupational therapy jobs in Missouri.

 Physical therapy is perhaps the most well-known of the rehab jobs.
 Licensure requirements for physical therapists can be difficult; most states now require a doctoral degree and passing scores on both national and state exams, as well as a number of continuing education credits.
 Once licensed, however, physical therapists diagnose and treat individuals of all ages to reduce pain and restore function and mobility after any number of illnesses and injuries, from fractures and sprains to strokes and multiple sclerosis.
 The majority of physical therapy jobs, as with most rehab jobs, are found in hospitals and private physician practices, but jobs are also available in outpatient clinics, nursing homes, schools, and private homes.